 Awards cannot be used in concurrence with other awards or travel grants from the Winthrop-King Institute.

-For recipients who are U.S. citizens or permanent residents and who have completed all the necessary formalities by the due dates, awards are made available by FSU Student Financial Services the week after the Drop-Add period in the semester of the award after deduction of any balances owed by the student to the University.
+For recipients who are U.S. citizens or permanent residents and who have completed all the necessary formalities by the due dates, will have the awards available to them by by FSU Student Financial Services the week after the Drop-Add period in the semester of the award after deduction of any balances owed by the student to the University.

 Recipients who are not U.S. citizens or permanent residents will receive their awards up to two weeks after Drop-Add period in the semester of the award after deduction of any balances owed by the student to the University and after withholding up to 14% in taxes.